Divide-By-0/blog/content/posts/conviction_convos.md

 yush —
-yeah but basically 3 other people in the world care about + are able to technically execute on the specific zk project I care most about right now and I could say the same for like second, third, and fourth places for zk niches I care about (note this is not true for like zkevm or zk rollups) -- for instance, zk kyc im just like not worried about being rewarded lol, worst case I write trading strats full time when I turn 35 if im still poor and need money to have kids or whatever; I am pretty confident that it will not come to that though LOL but until then, the goal is to accumulate max social capital + technical capital that can all be converted to financial capital anytime, but u cant go the other way
+yeah but basically 3 other people in the world care about + are able to technically execute on the specific zk project I care most about right now and I could say the same for like second, third, and fourth places for zk niches I care about (note this is not true for like zkevm or zk rollups) im just like not worried about being rewarded lol, worst case I write trading strats full time when I turn 35 if im still poor and need money to have kids or whatever; I am pretty confident that it will not come to that though LOL but until then, the goal is to accumulate max social capital + technical capital that can all be converted to financial capital anytime, but u cant go the other way

 friend N —
-is there anywhere specific you'd like to see yourself in 1 and 3 years? im curious where you want the path youve chosen to take you, if anywhere?
+is there anywhere specific you'd like to see yourself in 1 and 3 years? im curious where you want the path you've chosen to take you, if anywhere?

 yush —
 Maybe like, I have a cool product under my belt in 1 year, and in 3 years I'm helping to spawn and mentor a bunch of advanced cryptography projects beyond ZK? unclear